praveens-git-bit/PreDay_Ignite2024/exercise3-newui.md

 20. Replace the default **prompt** and paste the **prompt** given below in chat box.

 ```
-Can you show me some yellow indian dresses for a wedding in Udaipur?
+Can you show me some Indian dresses for a wedding in Udaipur?
 ```

 21. Click on the **send** icon.